EeshaanReddy/StellarEscape/README.md

 2. **Project Report**
    - Detailed documentation of the project
 3. **Demo Videos**
-   - Showcasing the VR desires and music
+   - Showcasing the VR designs and music
 4. **iShowcase Images**
    - Pictures and videos taken during the event